 The Rehabilitation Counselor may review the determination of need for supported employment with their immediate supervisor prior to referral of the consumer to a community-based supported employment service provider or off-island referral when such service provider is not available onisland.
-However, supervisory review and approval is required only if the purchase will exceed Rehabilitation Counselor spending authority.

 Appeals resulting from dissatisfaction with determinations regarding a need for supported employment services may be referred to the Client Assistance Program and handled through the conventional appeals process.